michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/05_VSCode_Node_GIt_install.md

 1. Type `git config --global user.email 'your email here in single quotes'`.
 1. Type `git config --global user.name 'Your Name In Single Quotes'`.

-Once you are done, type `git config -l` to see verify that it has your name and email saved correctly.
+Once you are done, type `git config -l` and verify that it has your name and email saved correctly.

 ## Wrapping up